tgttunstall/uniprot_card_visualisation/README.md

 This repo uses those existing CARD mappings to generate one CARD knowledge graph payload per UniProt accession.

+This workflow currently treats each row in `CARD-UniProt-Mapping.tsv` as one graph payload.
+If a UniProt accession maps to more than one CARD ARO entry, each mapping should produce a separate payload.
+Including both IDs in the filename keeps those cases unambiguous, for example `ARO3000001_P12345.json` and `ARO3000002_P12345.json`.

 ## Integration Goal

 The intended final integration is: